TERMS AND CONDITIONS

 2.2 By accepting the Terms, You agree to:

-not (or not attempt to) disclose, or provide access to, the Services to third parties without our prior written consent.
+• not (or not attempt to) disclose, or provide access to, the Services to third parties, except as reasonably necessary to execute your documents, appoint attorneys/executors/trustees, obtain independent advice, or to give effect to your instructions.

 3. PRICE AND PAYMENT